How To Create A Funeral Plan

 When you die, it is best to send out a formal announcement to your family members and close friends

 This may include a funeral program, prayer service, funeral service, burial, or memorial service.
-It is also advisable to send out a Memorial Funeral Information Guide, which can contain information on where and when to assemble your casket and if you should hold a burial service.
+It is also advisable to send out a Memorial Funeral Information Guide , which can contain information on where and when to assemble your casket and if you should hold a burial service.
 These documents may also be used for getting a casket into a funeral home.

-Although the funeral home makes the arrangements for the arrangements, you will probably have to provide the final choices.
+Although the funeral home makes the arrangements , you will probably have to provide the final choices.
 For example, you might choose the colours of your casket, the location of your funeral, and the things you want to be included in your ceremony.
 This is because the Funeral Planning guidelines are based on what your wishes were at the time of your death, so it’s a good idea to review this information before you make any final decisions.

 The funeral planning process is one of the easiest ways to make final decisions about how you wish to be remembered